sealink/production_toolkit/README.md

 For examples on most usage see the tests in the spec directory.
 As these contain many basic examples with expected output.

+## Log level

+When using the 'le' gem, production_toolkit will set the log level to the one defined in the application's production.rb (for version >= 0.1.3).

+    ```ruby
+    config.log_level = :warn
+    ```

+If a log level is not defined by the app, the logger will default to 'info' level logging.